ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/README.md

 # Object Detection Benchmark on TCC750x

 The following is benchmark data for various Object Detection models running on the **TCC750x** platform.
-This table allows you to compare the performance of each neural network when running on the TCC750x EVB.
+This table allows you to compare the performance of each neural network when running on the TCC750x.
-You can also click on the model name to download the version formatted for running on the TCC750x EVB.
+You can also click on the model name to download the version formatted for running on the TCC750x.

 ---